yaoguai/h-1957-sans/README.md

 H-1957 Sans is a fork of the Nimbus Sans L fonts.
-The fonts have been converted from Type 1 fonts to FontForge SFD, and expanded to include all necessary glyphs for romanized Chinese, Pali, and Sanskrit.
-No new glyphs have been drawn in order to preserve the original quality of the font.
+The fonts have been converted from Type 1 fonts to FontForge SFD, and expanded to include all necessary glyphs added for romanized Chinese, Pali, and Sanskrit.
+No new glyphs have been drawn, to ensure that the original quality of the font is preserved.

 Build scripts are included for generating common font formats such as TTF, WOFF, and WOFF2.
 The fonts are auto-hinted with ttfautohint.
 Scripts are also